jeguberman/game_engine/design/log.md

 Instead of using ES2015's classes, I'm simply creating JavaScript objects, sometimes called pojos but essentially hash-maps.
 Each object is eventually merged onto an aggregate object, which will eventually be the equivalent of a class.

 At first I thought I wasn't going to need a separate object, but at the end of the day, it helps to have a manager.
-So each object starts with a base object, returned by the function baseObj.
+So each object starts with a base object, returned by the function actor.
 The base object has state and functions to allow it to add other objects I'm calling modules.

 The base object has a function to add the instance of the module.
 If the module doesn't have a "name" property, the base throws an error and the program crashes.
 At first I did this because there was a time where I thought I needed a record of all modules that were added.
 I don't *need* this anymore, but it is the sort of thing which is helpful for debugging.
 I have no intention of removing this before I declare the project done, because again, this is for me, not for distribution or anything.